keyasha99/azure-network-protocols/README.md

 <img src="https://i.imgur.com/gz2BhIR.png" height="80%" width="80%" alt="DHCP"/>
 </p>
 <p>
 Enter the command .\dhcp.bat to run the script.
 Nothing will happen at first, but a few moments later, the remote connection to the Windows VM will disconnect and re-connect.
 When the connection is restored, this is what you will see.
-During this process, the computer is releasing its IP address in favor for a new one from DHCP.
+During this process, the computer released its IP address in favor for a new one from DHCP.
+In this case, the Windows VM requested the IP address that it had before.
 </p>
 <br />